 The biggest challenge, as well as need for freelancers and remote teams, is to “go mobile” nowadays.
 Although mobile code editors help programmers to develop on the go, without mobile support for version control systems like Git, developers hardly use such IDEs.

-There are, however, some apps to setup and use Git repositories on Android platform.
+There are, however, some apps to set up and use Git repositories on Android platform.
 Git Clients, Servers and IDEs for Android help coders to code on the go and push the same to cloud repos on GitHub, BitBucket and others or to a local repository.
-That’s not all, you can also create and clone repos, checkout and merge branches and do much more.
+That’s not all, you can also create and clone repos, checkout and merge branches and so much more.

 In this post, we’re going to share the best free tools for using Git on Android devices and a few step-by-step tutorials on how to do a quick start with Git repos using one of the tools.